LastPass Review 2024: Has It Earned Our Trust?

 The free version of LastPass comes with a surprising number of useful features like autofill capabilities and a password generator.
 This is great for anyone who doesn’t need to share their passwords with anyone else or use them across multiple devices.

 If you do need a little more from LastPass, paid plans come with enhanced features like phone support and emergency access for family members who may have forgotten their password.
+The Premium plan is for one user but can be installed on unlimited devices.
+The Families plan can cover up to six users.

-Plan LastPass Free LastPass Premium LastPass Families
+Plan Free Premium Families

-Price Free $3.00/mo (billed annually) $4.00/mo (billed annually)
+Price Free $1.50/mo (billed annually) $2.00/mo (billed annually)

 Number of users 1 1 6